 ACT Combined English/Writing at least 21.

 FGCU has entered into articulation agreements with several public Florida State/Community Colleges for the purpose of facilitating transfer into FGCU degree programs.
-Applicants who have received an Associate of Science degree immediately prior to transferring to FGCU will be admitted IF AND ONLY IF the AS degree is in one of the approved disciplines listed below AND from an approved public Florida State/Community College listed below AND the applicant has applied for the corresponding FGCU degree program listed below.
+Applicants who have received an Associate of Science degree immediately prior to transferring to FGCU will be admitted IF AND ONLY IF the AS degree is in one of the approved disciplines listed AND from an approved public Florida State/Community College AND the applicant has applied for the corresponding FGCU degree program.
 However, transfer applicants with an Associate of Science degree who matriculate to an institution of higher learning and fail to maintain at least a 2.0 grade point average in additional courses, will not be eligible to transfer to Florida Gulf Coast University.
 Admission is not guaranteed to programs designated as limited access.
-Students applying to programs in the College of Health Professions also must meet specific program admission criteria.
+Some programs have additional program admission criteria.

 Transfer students who have been awarded an AS degree in selected programs from a public Florida State/Community College which are NOT on the list below, where courses do not have a direct equivalent, may still be awarded up to a maximum of 24 credits of electives to be determined by the college for entry into a related program at FGCU.
 Those programs include the B.S. in Health Science, B.S. in Criminal Justice, B.S. in Forensics Studies, and B.S. in Legal Studies.